 - Players will not be able to write to their GitHub repositories while their submissions are being evaluated.

-- Accepting the organization's GitHub invitation to join a team is compulsory until the moment the competition starts; failing to do so means we consider you won't be joining the competition.
+- Accepting the organization's GitHub invitation to join a team is compulsory until the moment the contest starts; failing to do so means we consider you won't be joining the contest.

-- Your work will be judged by a publicly known jury, unless previously disqualified.
+- Your work will be judged by a publicly known jury, unless your team is previously disqualified.

 - Each project will be evaluated in 6 different categories: Creativity, Usefulness, Innovation, Correctness, Maintainability and Completion.